 Sibenco Legal & Advisory offers holistic solutions that ensure proper governance of your information.
 Services include:

 - Conducting an information maturity assessment.

-- Developing an information governance strategy that covers policies, procedures, processes and guidelines for use, and aligns information management with business objectives.
+- Developing an information and data governance strategy that covers policies, procedures, processes and guidelines for use, and aligns information management with business objectives.

 - Developing ethical frameworks for data analytics involving the processing of data containing personal information.